nerrma/tutoring/src/tut2.md

 ---

 ## Expected Values
 An expected value (denoted $\mathbb{E}$) represents the weighted average of the probability distribution.
-This is typically seen as the value the distribution will converge to over time if sampled randomly.
+This is typically seen as the value the random variable will converge to over time if sampled randomly.

 For a discrete random variable, the form for an expected value is as follows:
 \begin{align*}